DLR-RY/FMU4FOAM/docs/pages/doc/doc_OfasFMU.md

     pip install fmu4foam
 ```

-creating an FMU from OpenFOAM is simple and is similar to the libary [PythonFMU](https://github.com/NTNU-IHB/PythonFMU) and is achieved with this one line:
+creating an FMU from OpenFOAM is simple and similar to the libary [PythonFMU](https://github.com/NTNU-IHB/PythonFMU) which is achieved with just one line:

 ```
     fmu4foam build -f TempControl.py -of OfCase/ --no-external-tool